pf274/SyncService/README.md

 For example, say I have a `user` table with a `syncDate` property.
 When the user creates or edits a file, this value is updated and also returned in the api call.

+This allows your frontend to know when there are changes that need to be pulled in by comparing a locally-stored sync date to the cloud's sync date.

-### Create commands
+### Configure commands

-Create commands to use in your sync service.
+Configure commands to use in your sync service.

 For each command, extend from one of the base commands provided by this package, such as `CreateCommand`.
 Implement the abstract methods.